 For more information on DOAP files, see these Apache policy docs.

-• Update the STATUS file (in root of Apache Isis' source) should be updated with details of the new release.

-Don't forget to commit the .adoc changes and publish to the isis-site repo.
+- Update the STATUS file (in root of Apache Isis' source) should be updated with details of the new release. - commit the .adoc changes and publish to the isis-site repo.